minerva-ds/diabetes-risk-identification-and-prediction/README.md

 [^2]: **ROC AUC (Receiver Operating Characteristic Area Under the Curve)**: A performance measurement for classification problems at various threshold settings.
 ROC is a probability curve, and AUC represents the degree or measure of separability.
 [^3]: **ONNX Runtime Web**: An open-source runtime that allows running ONNX (Open Neural Network Exchange) models on web browsers.
 [^4]: **Predictive Web Application**: A predictive web application is a web-based tool that uses machine learning or statistical models to forecast future events based on historical data.

+# Author
+Chisum Lindauer

+# Credits
+* Slide theme taken from [Slidesgo](https://slidesgo.com/theme/type-2-diabetes-breakthrough#search-Diabetes&position-7&results-29) with additional icons recolored by me to fit the theme.
+* Header image modified from a royalty free image from [Vectorstock](https://www.vectorstock.com/royalty-free-vector/diabetes-mellitus-concept-banner-header-vector-22864871)

+# Thank You
+* [Flatiron School](https://flatironschool.com/) for their great program, teaching staff and cohort.
+* Family and friends for all the support and love they gave me.
+* My cat Biscuit for being a constant coding companion.
+* **You**, for taking the time to read this!